Skip to content

 “Tomintoul is inhabited by 37 families, without any industry.
 All of them sell whisky, and all of them drink it.
 When disengaged from this business, the women spin yarn, kiss their inamoratos or dance to the discordant sounds of an old fiddle”.

 The area surrounding Tomintoul is of astounding natural beauty.
-There is an array of flora and fauna specific to the region.
+It is home to an array of flora and fauna specific to the region.
 Many of Scotland’s most endangered species are protected in the wilderness there.

 Related Article: Tamdhu 10 yo whisky

 The distillery itself is a relatively recent addition to the region.
 Hay & Macleod and W & S Strong built Tomintoul in 1964.
-Currently, under Angus Dundee ownership, Tomintoul whisky distillery was acquired from Whyte and Mackay in 2000.
-It draws is water from the Ballantruan Spring.
+Angus Dundee acquired the Tomintoul whisky distillery from Whyte and Mackay in 2000.
+It draws water from the Ballantruan Spring.

-The purity of the spring, and the clean air at such an altitude contribute to the smooth, easy-drinking single malt of Tomintoul; indeed, they market their Scotch as ‘the gentle dram’.
+The purity of the spring and the clean air at such an altitude contribute to Tomintoul’s smooth, easy-drinking single malt; indeed, they market their Scotch as ‘the gentle dram’.
 The Distillery Manager, Robert Fleming, is a fourth-generation distiller, born and bred on the Glenlivet Estate.

-The Tomintoul 10 year old whisky is aged in ex-bourbon casks.
+The distiller ages the Tomintoul 10 year old whisky in ex-bourbon casks.

 Tomintoul 10 year old Whisky Review